MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 - Crash and error report details per crash instance including when the app was launched, when it crashes, and what country, network, and language the device is in.
 - Ability to download crash and error reports.

 You can learn more about each feature in the [App Center diagnostics documentation](~/diagnostics/features.md).

 ### What is the transition experience?

-After you update to the new UWP SDK (ADD LINK TO SDK RELEASE), you will see crashes and errors data coming into the App Center Diagnostics portal in a new and improved UI.
+After you update to the App Center UWP SDK Version 2.5.0, you will see crashes and errors data coming into the App Center Diagnostics portal in a new and improved UI.
 All crashes from the old SDK will be displayed in a new section under Diagnostics, called "Legacy issues".

-(INSERT SCREENSHOT WHEN AVAILABLE)

-These old crashes can still be viewed in the UI and returned via our crashes APIs listed here: https://openapi.appcenter.ms/#/crash.
+Your exsiting crashes data can still be viewed in the UI and returned via APIs listed under the [crashes section](https://openapi.appcenter.ms/#/crash).

-For the new crashes and errors data displayed in the new Diagnostics UI, you will need to use APIs listed under the errors section: https://openapi.appcenter.ms/#/errors.
+For new crashes and errors data displayed in the new Diagnostics UI, you will need to use APIs listed under the [errors section](https://openapi.appcenter.ms/#/errors).
 Learn more about how the old crashes APIs map to the new errors APIs in the [API transition documentation](~/diagnostics/using-the-diagnostics-api#transitioning-to-the-new-apis.md).

 ### What happens after the transition?

-We will stop supporting the old legacy experience (ADD ACTUAL DATE WHEN WE HAVE ETA) 90 days after we release the new experience.
-Please make sure your app is using the latest Windows App Center SDK and that you are using the new errors APIs.
-If you need help or have questions about the transition, you may contact our support team.
+We will stop supporting the old legacy experience on January 20th, 2020.
+We encourage you to upgrade to the 2.5.0 SDK once it is released and start using the new errors APIs as soon as you can to ensure a smooth transition.
+If you need help or have questions about the transition, please reach out to our support team.

 ## WinRT, Silverlight, and Other Platforms